-4.10 RISK MANAGEMENT
+4.114.10 RISK MANAGEMENT

-Goal: To adopt a Risk Management Framework which prohibits land uses within the plan area that might be detrimentally impacted by hazardous land uses located on lands in adjacent industrial areas.
+Goal: To adopt a Risk Management Framework which prohibits land uses within the ASP plan area that might be detrimentally impacted by hazardous land uses located on lands in adjacent industrial areas.

-Objective ASP Policy Implementation 4.10.1 To restrict industrial uses and industrial activities associated with explosive or hazardous materials within the plan area.
-4.10.1 The IH Heavy Industrial district will not be applied to lands within the plan area.
-4.10.1 Planning & Development Services will refuse support for applications to rezone lands within the plan area to the IH designation.
+Objective ASP Policy Implementation 4.10.1 To restrict industrial uses and industrial activities associated with explosive or hazardous materials within the ASP plan area.
+4.10.1 The IH Heavy Industrial district will not be applied to lands within the ASP plan area.
+4.10.1 The Planning & Strategic Initiatives Department Development Services will refuse support for applications to rezone lands within the ASP plan area to the IH designation.
 4.10.2 To implement risk management practices and procedures for limited highway commercial land uses.
 4.10.2 Appropriate safety measures, such as in-place sheltering, shielding, public warning systems, evacuation programs and ventilation shut-off systems may be required for new buildings in the plan area.
-4.10.2 A Risk Management Framework shall be developed at the Outline Plan and Design Brief stage by the developer/landowner, in consultation with Emergency Services and adjacent heavy industrial landowners.
-4.10.3 To restrict public institution uses where people are dependent upon others for evacuation such as hospitals, schools, or senior citizen homes.
+4.10.2 A Risk Management Framework shall be developed at the Outline Plan and Design Brief stage by the developer/landowner, in consultation with the Planning & Strategic Initiatives and Community and Protective Service Departments Emergency Services and adjacent heavy industrial landowners.
+4.10.3 To restrict public institution uses where people are dependantdependent upon others for evacuation such as hospitals, schools, or senior citizen homes.
 4.10.3 No public institution uses shall be approved with the ASP boundaries.
-4.10.3 The Development Officer will refuse any applications for any uses that, in the opinion of the Development Officer, is deemed a public institutional use.
+4.10.3 The Development Officer will refuse any applications for any uses that, in the opinion of the development officer Development Officer, is deemed a public institutional use.

 The Municipal Development Plan supports the continued growth and expansion of Heavy Industrial development in Fort Saskatchewan, and promotes a risk management approach to ensure that appropriate separation distances are defined between Heavy Industrial Development and less intensive industrial development or potentially non-compatible uses.
 The limited highway commercial land uses will not be able to accommodate day cares, institutional uses, recreation facilities, or uses where overnight accommodation may occur.
+The Municipal Development Plan provides that new heavy industries, which have or could, have a significant detrimental effect on the safety, use, amenity or enjoyment of adjacent or nearby sites due to appearance, noise, odour, emission of contaminants, fire or explosive hazards or dangerous goods shall maintain a minimum reciprocal setback distance of 3.2 kilometres (2.0 miles) from lands designated for day care, residential, institutional or recreational purposes, unless a risk and environmental assessment and review demonstrates to the City's satisfaction that a lesser reciprocal setback is warranted.
+The inclusion of limited highway commercial land uses will not permit such uses in the plan area.